biocore/cmi-workshops/docs/qiita-16S-analysis.rst

    :align:   center

 The first 3 pull-down menus located under "Visible" allow you to change the axis that are being displayed.
-The "Axis and Labels Color" pull-down menu allow you to change the color of your axis and label of the PCoA.
+The "Axis and Labels Color" menu allow you to change the color of your axis and label of the PCoA.
-The "Background Color" pull-down menu allows you to change the color of the background of the PCoA.
+The "Background Color" menu allows you to change the color of the background of the PCoA.
 The % Variantion Expanded graph displays how different the most dissimilar samples are by percentage for each axis that can be used.

 Under the "Scale" tab you will notice 2 pull-down menus: